-Fujifilm X-T20 versus Sony RX100 V
+Fujifilm X-T20 vs Sony RX100 V

-The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in January 2017 and October 2016.
+The Fujifilm X-T20 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2017 and October 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (X-T20) and an one-inch (RX100 V) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Fujifilm X-T20 vs Sony RX100 V

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Sony RX100 V is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.